sidduganeshsid/JAVAstackRepo/B2SpringFW/zNotes/readme.md

 However, it is very, very important to remember

-that if you're making use of lazy initialization errors
+that if you are making use of lazy initialization errors

 in spring configuration will not be discovered